-You invest more and more in Matching funds the closer you get to your retirement age.
-This investment fund mainly contains French and German government bonds.
+You invest more and more in the Matching funds the closer you get to your retirement age.
+These investment funds mainly contain French and German government bonds.

-Just like in 2019, Interest rates have fallen sharply during 2020.
-A decrease in interest rates has a positive impact on the value of the underlying government bonds in the LifeSight Matching funds.
-This effect is larger for bonds with a longer duration.
-As such, the return on the LifeSight Matching Lang fund in 2020 was higher than for the LifeSight Matching Kort fund.
+The effect of changes in interest and inflation is larger for bonds with a longer duration.
+As such, the return on the LifeSight Matching Lang fund in 2021 was higher than for the LifeSight Matching Kort fund.

-Because of the decrease in interest rates, the LifeSight Matching Lang fund achieved a positive return of +11.6%.
-The LifeSight Matching Kort fund achieved an investment return of +4.6%.
+The LifeSight Matching Lang fund achieved a positive return of +12.1%.
+The LifeSight Matching Kort fund achieved an investment return of +6.7%.

 LifeSight Rendement fund